 - Do you have a family history of some types of headache, such as migraine?

 - What medications are you taking?

-- infections, such as meningitis or a sinus infection
+- infections, such as meningitis or encephalitis

 - obstructive sleep apnea

 In order to receive the most effective treatment for your constant headaches, visit a doctor to receive a diagnosis.
 The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 Make an appointment with a doctor to discuss your symptoms if:

 - You’re experiencing two or more headaches in a week.